vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     > **Note**: For the purpose of this lab, the password is hard coded.
 In a _production_ scenario, the password will need to be stored in a more secure manner, such as in an Azure Key Vault.
 Additionally, the certificate file (PFX) should be stored securely on a production device using a Hardware Security Module (HSM).
     >
     > An HSM (Hardware Security Module), is used for secure, hardware-based storage of device secrets, and is the most secure form of secret storage.
 Both X.509 certificates and SAS tokens can be stored in the HSM.
 HSMs can be used with all attestation mechanisms the provisioning service supports.
-HMS will be discussed in more detail later in this course.

 1. On the Visual Studio Code **File** menu, click **Save**.